 - Data Packages–Users may search by specific data packages associated with MCC-funded studies.
 Data Package Type includes: Round (Baseline, Interim, Final), Public, Restricted-Access

 - The MCC Evidence Platform will encourage the use of MCC’s data, documentation, and analysis as global public goods to support mutual accountability for the agency and its country partners, and to encourage learning from measured results.

 6.4 Did the agency promote the utilization of evidence-based practices in the field to encourage implementation, replication, and application of evaluation findings and other evidence?

-- Using internal research and analysis to understand where and how its published evaluations, datasets, and knowledge products are utilized, MCC is embarking on a re-designed Evaluation Catalog, prioritizing evidence-building in key sectors, and continuing to refine and publish new evidence dissemination products.
-Under this comprehensive approach, Evaluation Briefs act as a cornerstone to promoting utilization across audience groups.
-Enhanced utilization of MCC’s vast evidence base and learning was a key impetus behind the creation and expansion of the Evaluation Briefs and Star Reports, two new MCC products.
-A push to ensure sector-level evidence use has led to renewed emphasis of the Principles into Practice series, with recent reports on the transport, education, and water & sanitation (forthcoming) sectors.
+- As described above, the new MCC Evidence Platform was intentionally designed and launched with utilization at its core.
+The Platform specifically encourages users to take MCC learning and evidence and apply and reproduce it for new learning.
+The Platform will then aim to also share new learning based on published MCC evidence.
+As a part of this comprehensive approach, Evaluation Briefs continue to be a cornerstone to promoting utilization across audience groups.
+Enhanced utilization of MCC’s vast evidence base and learning was a key impetus behind the creation and expansion of the Evaluation Briefs and Star Reports.
+A push to ensure sector-level evidence use has led to renewed emphasis of the Principles into Practice series, with recent reports on the transport, education, and water & sanitation sectors.

 - MCC has also enhanced its in-country evaluation dissemination events to ensure further results and evidence building with additional products in local languages and targeted stakeholder learning dissemination strategies.